We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 Step 1: The Problem Statement

 Every feature exists to solve a problem.
-The process starts by articulating that problem in the form of a Github issue (template).
+The process starts by articulating that problem in the form of a Github issue (there should be a “feature request” template in each repo).
 Be sure that a particular issue is tagged with the appropriate areas to bring it to the attention of the pertinent working group leads for triage.
 In Prow, this can be done via:

 # Assigns the label "area/networking" /area networking